storj-archived/blog/content/post/engineering/the-storj-v3-developer-library-has-arrived.md

 **uplink.go**

 1. `NewUplink` creates a new Uplink
-2. `OpenProject` returns a Project handle with the given APIKey
+2. `OpenProject` returns a project handle with the given API key

 **project.go**